androidacy-user/mgskfixes/README.md

 ## But @topjohnwu and @phhusson say I shouldn't use Magisk on a GSI!!!!

 Yeah, yeah, yeah.
 Whatever.
 So you're device doesn't have many ROMs and you turned to GSI (or the stock one doesn't like Magisk).
 You shouldn't have to give up the great power of Magisk.
-And we can hardly expect either one of them to try to fix it.
-Each is a series of hacks so they'll work on as many devices as possible.
-So I'm going to try to apply a few more to get it to work
+And we can hardly expect either John Wu or phhusson of them to try to fix it.
+Each of them has to use a series of hacks so they'll work on as many devices as possible.
+So I'm going to try to apply a few more to get it to work and hopefully bring magisk to the masses (OK fine that's an exaggeration)

 ## So you're "fixing" Magisk with Magisk?